 All poems published in Poetry News are also eligible for the Hamish Canham Prize and the Anne Born Prize each year.
-The latest winners are: Ian Humphreys for his poem ‘Zebra on East 55th and 3rd’ (Hamish Canham); and Tess Jolly (Anne Born).
+The latest winners are: Ramona Herdman for her poem ‘My name is Legion: for we are many’ (Hamish Canham); and Tess Jolly (Anne Born).

 Poetry News Autumn 2017 competition: ‘Freedom’